Lawn and Garden Essentials: What is Topsoil?

 What is Potting Soil?

 Often confused with standard topsoil - ‘Potting Soil’ or ‘Potting Mix’ is specially produced for raised garden beds, potted plants, vegetables and flower beds.
 It typically contains ground up organic material and is more fertile for plant growth.
 It is also more expensive than topsoil and needs to drain well and be kept aerated for best use.
-For larger scale projects, a ‘Garden Mix’ or ‘Soil Compost Mix’ is more cost-effective than potting soil and will still contain a combination of shredded mulch, compost and other nutritional additives if you are in need of an enhanced garden soil.
+For larger scale projects, a ‘Garden Mix’ or ‘Soil Compost Mix’ is more cost-effective than potting soil and will still contain a combination of shredded mulch, composts and other nutritional additives if you are in need of an enhanced garden soil.

 What is Sandy Loam?